Metalnem/mijailovic.net/_drafts/books-2017-q2.md

 you can get achievement for literally starting the game, games that don't hold your hand every step of the way give you back hope.
-On every page of this book I found some idea that made me think "This is how games should be made!".
+On every page of this book I found some idea that made me think "This is how games should be made!"
 This book quote best sums up Spelunky's philosophy:

 >We can't have everything that we want all at once, though.
 We can't know what to expect and also be surprised.